 What you need to know about electronic fraud

 Electronic fraud is just like any other type of fraud.
 It involves a criminal pretending to be someone they're not.
-In the electronic world, this can mean emails with forged addresses or websites that are designed to resemble legitimate businesses.
-Typically, these false solicitations ask you to “update your account information.”
+In the electronic world, this can be emails with forged addresses or websites made to look like real businesses.
+These false solicitations usually ask you to “update your account information.”
 They often request personal information like Social Security numbers and credit card numbers.
 Once they have this information, it's easy for an experienced criminal to create a false identity by using your name and credit.

-While the technology behind these crimes is complex, preventing them is easy.
-Never give out sensitive personal information online unless you're absolutely certain you can trust the site, and never send out sensitive information in an email.
+The technology behind these crimes is complex, but preventing them is easy.
+Never give out sensitive personal information online unless you're absolutely sure you can trust the site.
+Never send out sensitive information in an email.

-All electronic contact with BB&T, through which we might request sensitive account information, is done either from one of our secure, online contact forms or inside the secure message feature of BB&T online banking.
-If you're uncomfortable with transmitting any financial data online, you always have the option to contact us at BB&T Phone24, 800-BANK-BBT (800-226-5228), or to visit your local branch.
+If BB&T ever asks for sensitive account information online, we use one of our secure, online contact forms or the secure message feature of BB&T online banking.
+If you're uncomfortable with giving any financial data online, you can always contact us at BB&T Phone24, 800-BANK-BBT (800-226-5228).
+Or simply visit your local branch.

 BB&T does occasionally conduct surveys.
-However, we won't contact you by email and offer to pay you for your feedback in return for a cash incentive.
-Also, in any survey, BB&T will never ask you to verify your account information or Social Security number by email as part of a survey.
+But we won't contact you by email and offer to pay you for your feedback.
+And we'll never ask you to verify your account information or Social Security number by email as part of a survey.

 Beware of fraudulent emails

 Fraudulent emails can appear to come from a legitimate source, such as a well-known company, bank, manager, executive, online payment service or government organization.
 Be wary of what you read—messages can be very convincing.
-Scammers register web addresses similar to real sites and also copy logos, content and supporting links from legitimate sites.
-Even the "From" address can be masked, making emails appear to originate from a company.
+Scammers register web addresses that look like real sites.
+They also copy logos, content and supporting links from legitimate sites.
+Even the "From" address can be masked.
+This makes their emails look like they're from a company you trust.

 Be suspicious of any message threatening dire consequences, promising a reward or asking you to provide personal or company information.
 Ask yourself, "Do I know the sender?
 Am I expecting a message from this company?
-Did I initiate action that would result in a response from the organization?"
+Did I ask for something that would result in a response from this organization?"
 If you don't know the sender or weren't expecting a message, it could be a fraudulent email.

 4 simple rules to help protect yourself